rdboyes/Firebase.jl/README.md

 ## Notes:
 >Firebase isn't endorsing this project and hasn't built this project.
 So use it at your own discretion and risk.
+>This package was almost entirely written by @ashwanirathee, I am just maintaining it so it will continue to work with new julia releases.
 # Installation

 Stable Version